jakech/llm-api-doc/source/includes/_cancel-order.md

 `PUT` `/v2/orders/{id}/cancel`

-Cancellation, blah blah blah.
-When am I not allow to cancel????? @Pat

-Cancellation to an order is only allowed within **5 minitues** after matched.
+After an order is matched, cancellation is only allowed within **5 minitues**.

 API will response with `ERR_CANCELLATION_FORBIDDEN` when attempting to cancel an order past said time window.